sanjanachowdhury/SYST17796_UnoCardGame/README.md

 # SYST17796_UnoCardGame
-This is a group project for Fundemntal of Software Design and develpment course in Sheridan college.
+This is a group project for Fundamental of Software Design and Development course at Sheridan college.
 The code models a simple Uno Game application.
-Software development and network engineering - Winter Semester, 2020.
+Software Development and Network Engineering - Winter Semester, 2020.